lsimopoulos/lsimopoulos.github.io-hugo/content/post/android_error_client_not_ready_yet.md

 3. I enabled the Instant Run  but i got again the same error.

+4. Removed some comments from AndroidManifest.xml so I can trigger a full build.
+[Instant Deploy](https://medium.com/google-developers/instant-run-how-does-it-work-294a1633367f) builds and deploy only the incremental changes.
+It doesn’t reinstall the app, neither restart the app nor restart the Activity.

-4. I clicked on the "Clean Project" and it was working now even with the Instant Run enabled.
+5. I clicked on the "Clean Project" and then on "Run app".
+It was working now even with the Instant Run enabled.

 **Notes**

 *I had the same error when I tried to deploy the app on my Samsung S8.

 *Android Studio Version : 2.3.3

+## References
+ This [link](https://medium.com/google-developers/instant-run-how-does-it-work-294a1633367f) is really useful.
+I learned a lot about Instant Run.